nullpo-head/Out-of-the-Box-CodeServer/README.md

 # OoB Code-Server

-OoB Code-Server is an out-of-box Code-Server environment for you.
-With OoB Code-Server, you can set up a Code-Server environment in your cloud with little efforts to which your iPad or laptop can connect.
+OoB Code-Server is an out-of-box Code-Server environment.
+With OoB Code-Server, you can set up a Code-Server environment in your cloud to which your iPad or laptop can connect, with little efforts.
 OoB Code-Server is equipped with

 1. HTTPS powered by Let's Encrypt